MicrosoftDocs/xamarin-docs/docs/cross-platform/platform/visual-basic/native-apps.md

 End Class
 ```

+> [!NOTE]
-> ℹ️ **NOTE:** this code is is an example of a very basic data-storage mechanism.
+> This code is is an example of a very basic data-storage mechanism.
-> It is provided to demonstrate how a Portable Class Library can code against an interface to access platform-specific functionality (in this case, loading and saving an Xml file).
+> It is provided to demonstrate how a Portable Class Library can code
+> against an interface to access platform-specific functionality
-> It it not intended to be a production-quality database alternative.
+> (in this case, loading and saving an Xml file).
+It it not intended to be
+> a production-quality database alternative.

 ## iOS, Android and Windows Phone Application Projects